AndyClifton/andyclifton.github.io/_posts/2020-02-19-adopting-open-science.md

 Rather than just being a philosphy, open science can be defined as a series of concrete, tangible activities.
 This opens the door for organisations in academia and private industry to adopt it, monitor their adoption, and ultimately profit from it.

-_For more about Open Science, see my course on [GitHub](https://github.com/LIKE-ITN/OpenScienceTrainingCourse)_
+_For more about open science, see my course on [GitHub](https://github.com/LIKE-ITN/OpenScienceTrainingCourse)_

 [^FAIR]: Wilkinson, M., Dumontier, M., Aalbersberg, I. et al. The FAIR Guiding Principles for scientific data management and stewardship.
 Sci Data 3, 160018 (2016). [https://doi.org/10.1038/sdata.2016.18](https://doi.org/10.1038/sdata.2016.18)